ptmt/ptmt.github.com/posts/2026/state-of-development.md

 ### Black magic and art of satisfying agent needs

 Claude Code shipping tens of features each month.
-You can now get certification for mastering it, it's no joke.
-Some people created a cheat sheet that takes full A4 of commands.
+You can now get certification for mastering it, I'm not kidding.
+People created a cheat sheet that takes full A4 of commands.
 People share their lifehacks.
 If you have a bad experience it's a skill issue, and jokes being made that it's literal now.

 What is hard it is to **scale** these practices.
 Have you ever seen all ceremony and instructions, number of scripts and custom CLIs in a big project?
+Trying to describe it here would take more text then this post, but it's almost is how to answer to questions "what to do, so people using two leading agents can contribute in this codebase doing as low customization as possible".

 ### Cursor decline